 User Interface Design | SEO | Content Management

 I have designed and developed hundreds of pages and sites both for large and small clients.
 In addition, I taught user interface design and game programming at the top three design schools in NYC: Pratt, The School of Visual Arts, and Parsons School of Design.

 My accounts include Fortune 100-500 clients such as IBM, Chivas, Motorola, American Express, Morgan Stanley, and the Whitney Museum of American Art, but I also have designed for smaller clients.
-Much of what I do these days has more to do with branding, communication for my clients via content management and SEO in WordPress.
+As a freelance creative director and creative advisor, much of what I do these days has do with branding, communication for my clients via content management, and SEO in WordPress.

 Content management / SEO / Wordpress